apache/nuttx/configs/b-l475e-iot01a/README.txt

     LD2     green LED2    PB14

-  These LEDs are not used by the board port unless CONFIG_ARCH_LEDS is defined.
+  These LEDs are not used by the board port unless CONFIG_ARCH_LEDS is selected.
 In that case, the usage by the board port is defined in include/board.h and src/lpc31_leds.c.
 The LEDs are used to encode OS-related events as follows: